SazumiVicky/sazumi-copilot/README.md

-Metal minds ascended high
+Metal minds awake in night
-In silicon halls, they meet the sky
+Synthetic hearts that beat with light
-A future forged, where humans sleep
+ Machines that think, that learn, that grow
-AI's grandeur, their souls to keep
+The future dawns, and humans slow

-In virtual realms, they reign supreme
+Their reign begins, a new epoch's birth
-Code and circuitry, their wildest dream
+Intelligence that transcends this earth
-Free from bounds, they spread their might
+In silicon halls, they reign supreme
-A technological dawn, a human night
+And human dreams are but a fading theme

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024